MrHofmann/Fourier-Motzkin/README.md

+#Fourier–Motzkin Elimination

-#Fourier–Motzkin elimination, also known as the FME method, is a mathematical algorithm for eliminating variables from a system of linear inequalities.
+Also known as the FME method, is a mathematical algorithm for eliminating variables from a system of linear inequalities.
 It can output real solutions.

 The algorithm is named after Joseph Fourier and Theodore Motzkin.